Three takeaways from Michigan’s 80-62 thrashing of Indiana

 Coming off a blowout win over Maryland earlier this week, the Michigan men’s basketball team had a chance to get back to .500 in Big Ten play on Sunday afternoon for the first time since Jan.
 4.

 The Wolverines took advantage of it, thrashing Indiana, 80-62, at Assembly Hall.
 In a battle of coaches who recently returned to their alma mater, Michigan raced out to a 16-point first-half lead in Bloomington.
-The lead ultimately dwindled, but the Wolverines held on to escape the Hoosier State with a win.
+The lead ultimately dwindled to six, but the Wolverines rebounded to extend it in dominant fashion.

 The Maize and Blue Review breaks down three takeaways from Michigan’s third conference win: